 Proper treatment can keep people with diabetes healthy.
 People with diabetes who receive good and consistent care can live a normal life.

-The aim of treatment, with both lifestyle changes and medications, is to lower your blood sugar (as represented by your hemoglobin A1c level) and keep it low, reduce symptoms, and reduce the risk of diabetes complications.
+The aim of treatment, with both lifestyle changes and medications, is to lower your blood sugar (as represented by your hemoglobin A1c level, also called HbA1c) and keep it at a healthy level, reduce symptoms, and reduce the risk of diabetes complications.

-The 8 types of diabetes medicines work in quite different ways.
-But all lower blood sugar, help improve the body’s use of glucose, and decrease symptoms.
+Diabetes medicines work in quite different ways.
+But all of them lower blood sugar, help improve the body’s use of glucose, and decrease symptoms.

-None of the 8 kinds of drugs are problem-free; all can fail to control blood sugar adequately over time in some people who take them.
-As a result, the different types of drugs are often used in combination, and your doctor may switch you from one type of drug to another.
+None of these drugs are problem-free; all can fail to control blood sugar adequately over time in some people who are given them.
+As a result, the different types of drugs are often used in combination.
+There are a number of combination products that combine two glucose-lowering medications into one pill.
+And in the last two years the FDA (Food and Drug Administration) has approved two triple combination pills, Qternmet XR and Trijardy XR, each combining a dipeptidyl peptidase-4 (DPP-4) inhibitor, a sodium-glucose co-transporter-2 (SGLT-2) inhibitor, and metformin.
+Your doctor may switch you from one type of drug to another and, if diabetes progresses, you may eventually need insulin to control your blood sugar.

 Side Effects and Safety

 Side effects are a serious problem with diabetes medicines.
-They vary from drug class to drug class and medicine to medicine.
+They vary from drug class to drug class and medicine to medicine, even within the same drug class.

 Since many people with diabetes are trying to lose weight, the weight gain that can occur with some drugs can be especially frustrating.
 Here’s an overall assessment: